 Ways to reduce the impact of inflation on your finances

 Inflation is the silent killer when it comes to things that deal a blow to your finances.
+And right now, inflation is skyrocketing at levels not seen for decades.

 So once you understand how inflation impacts your money, you can look at how you can reduce that impact.